Last Updated on March 12, 2022 by Grow with Bovees

 Why You Shouldn’t Use Topsoil For Indoor Container Plants

 Topsoil contains lots of nutrients that would be good for your indoor plant types.
+It can also contain pot worms that could become a pest to your indoor plants.

 However, it’s too heavy compared to peat or peat-free products.
 Your indoor pot plants will struggle to get a strong root in this soil.